HariSekhon/Nagios-Plugins/README.md

 - ```check_riak_*.pl``` - [Riak](http://basho.com/products/riak-kv/) API writes/reads/deletes with timings, check a specific key's value against regex or value range, check all riak diagnostics, check node states, check all nodes agree on ring status, gather statistics, alert on any single stat
 - ```check_redis_*.pl``` - [Redis](https://redis.io/) API writes/reads/deletes with timings, check specific key's value against regex or value range, replication slaves I/O, replicated writes (write on master -> read from slave), publish/subscribe, connected clients, validate redis.conf against running server to check deployments or remote compliance checks, gather statistics, alert on any single stat

+##### SQL Databases

+- ```check_mysql_query.pl``` - flexible free-form [MySQL](https://www.mysql.com/) SQL queries - can check almost anything - obsoleted a dozen custom MySQL plugins and prevented writing many more.
+Tested against many versions of [MySQL](https://www.mysql.com/) and [MariaDB](https://mariadb.org/).
+You may also be interested in [Percona's plugins](https://www.percona.com/doc/percona-monitoring-plugins/latest/index.html)
+- ```check_mysql_config.pl``` - detect differences in your /etc/my.cnf and running MySQL config to catch DBAs making changes to running databases without saving to /etc/my.cnf or backporting to Puppet.
+Can also be used to remotely validate configuration compliance against a known good baseline.
+Tested against many versions of [MySQL](https://www.mysql.com/) and [MariaDB](https://mariadb.org/)

 ##### Publish - Subscribe / Message Queues

 These programs check these message brokers end-to-end via their API, by acting as both a producer and a consumer and checking that a unique generated message passes through the broker cluster and is received by the consumer at the other side successfully.
 They report the publish, consumer and total timings taken, against which thresholds can be applied, and are also available as perfdata for graphing.